I'm Working on a Memoir

 Researching the connection between sexuality and spirituality was the last topic I would have imagined pursuing in my journey to secure a PhD.
 This memoir is a story about the unraveling of my life, the torture of knowing who I was leaving behind but not knowing who I was becoming, learning that the key to my transformation was exploring wounds I didn’t know I had, and coming to understand that my unique experience is one expression of what is emerging from the collective as a desire to reconcile what seem like opposing forces.

 The details of my story are personal, but the themes that run through it are universal.
 The insights I gained helped me make sense of my personal experience of being human, but those insights evolved into clues about what has been percolating underneath the surface of collective humanity.
-My secondary wish is for people in general to challenge assumptions about what is natural, evolutionary, righteous, and true, especially when those assumptions benefit some and result in injustice for others.
+I hope to encourage people to challenge assumptions about what is natural, evolutionary, righteous, and true, especially when those assumptions benefit some and result in injustice for others.

 How life had changed for 55-year-old Sophia.
 The ending of a 24-year marriage, the pursuit of a PhD, getting her two children off to college.
 Even a soulmate relationship with a younger man – 17 years younger! – which ended just as dramatically as it had begun.